 The second problem is even more frustrating.
 Mint seems to have an issue when it comes to connecting with brokers and mutual fund companies.
 It’s not uncommon for Mint to have trouble downloading investing transactions.
 And even when it does download the transactions, they don’t always appear on its Investing page.

 For example, my Overview currently shows all of my investment accounts.
 But when you go to the Investing page, my Scottrade account is mysteriously gone.
 Actually, it’s listed, but it is greyed out and the value of the account is not added to my total investments. this must simply be a bug in the system, but a very frustrating one.

-The fact is that Mint.com is for budgeting, not investing.
+The fact here is that Mint.com is for budgeting, not investing.

-So here’s where I come out on Mint.com.
-If you’re a visual learner, like me, Mint.com has all the right graphs and charts to make me feel in control of my finances.
-It’s orderly, easy, and don’t forget, free.
-I suppose your expectation level will dictate how well you like this product.
-I expect mass market products to have pitfalls.
-Nothing can be everything to everyone.
-If you’re on the fence on whether or not to use Mint.com, just look at all of the information you see simply after you’ve logged in.
+So, here’s where I come out on Mint.com.
+If you’re a visual processor, like me, Mint.com has all the right graphs and charts to make you feel in control of my finances.
+The program is orderly, easy, and don’t forget, free.

 It’s an excellent tool for managing your budget, especially if you like the visual overview of your budget that tools like YNAB don’t offer.
 It’s also a helpful “beginner budget” tool for those who aren’t disciplined about writing down every transaction.
 As long as all of your accounts are linked to Mint, it’ll do the hard work for you.

 With that said, Mint is weak in other areas, especially with investing.
 If you want more control over your investments and advice on allocation, you’ll need another tool, such as Personal Capital, to get that done.